 - Most gardeners prefer growing the lily of the valley under trees (shady areas) where other plants won’t grow.

-- It’s naturally a vigorous grower and will spread quickly to even surpass its allocated territory, which is why you’ll need to watch it and manage as early as possible.
+- It’s naturally a vigorous grower and will spread quickly to surpass its allocated territory, so you’ll need to watch it and manage as early as possible.

 - This plant doesn’t like soggy soil.
 Irrigate only when the soil begins to dry out.
 Consistently moist soil is the goal here.